QuantConnect/lean-cli/README.md

   PROJECT must be the name or the id of the project to start live trading for.

   By default an interactive wizard is shown letting you configure the deployment.
 If --brokerage is given the command runs in non-interactive mode.
 In this mode the CLI does not prompt for input or confirmation.
-In non-interactive mode the options specific to the given brokerage are required, as well as --node, --auto-restart, --notify-order- events and --notify-insights.
+In non-interactive mode the options specific to the given brokerage are required, as well as --node, --auto-restart, --notify-order-events and --notify-insights.

 Options:
   --brokerage [Paper Trading|Interactive Brokers|Tradier|Oanda|Bitfinex|Coinbase Pro|Binance|Zerodha|Samco|Kraken|FTX]